adam-weiler/lighthouse-labs-21-day-coding-challenge/README.md

   You quickly check the documentation for the navigation system and find out that the nav system's initialization sequence needs three values, because you are in three-dimensional space.
 It needs an X, Y, and Z value.

-  Your next task is to write a function called initialize() which will set the x, y, and z values correctly to start off at 0 in the navigation system.
-For example, the navigation system's x value is navigation.x.
+  Your next task is to write a function called **initialize()** which will set the x, y, and z values correctly to start off at 0 in the navigation system.
+For example, the navigation system's x value is **navigation.x**.

-  Don't worry about calling your initialize() function, this one runs automatically
+  Don't worry about calling your **initialize()** function, this one runs automatically
 </details>

 <details>
   <summary>Hint</summary>

   More functions, more property setting.
-If you look at the current values on the navigation module, they are definitely not set correctly.
-Let's get them all set to 0.
+If you look at the current values on the **navigation** module, they are definitely not set correctly.
+Let's get them all set to **0**.
 </details>